 The James K. Candler Opportunity Fund is a unique scholarship which enables students who are enrolled in LCS to participate in experiences that would otherwise be financially out of reach.
 Past recipients have received support for Vector Space rocketry builds and national competition, National History Day competitions, James River Association day camps, and Early College.
 Some students have earned the opportunity to compete in the National Family, Career, and Community Leaders of America Leadership Conference in California and have placed at the top of their group and others have participated in the prestigious QuestBridge program.
 Students who are considering advanced academic programs, have qualified for national academic competitions, or have other earned scholastic opportunities are eligible for support from this fund.
-Applications are available in the school counseling office at each school.

 The world of education continues to change and school divisions across the country are offering tremendous opportunities for their students.
 As Lynchburg keeps pace, we want to ensure equal access for all of our students.
 We believe that this is what Jim Candler worked for and we are honored to be able to offer these scholarships in his memory.
 To keep this scholarship viable, donations can be made to the Lynchburg City Schools Education Foundation, ATTN: Candler Opportunity Fund.

 Interested in applying for funds?
 All scholarship awards will be determined by a disbursement committee that will follow these distribution guidelines:

 - All students enrolled in Lynchburg City Schools in grades K-12 are eligible.

 - Funding is designated for a one time pursuit related to academic excellence, either as part of a course of study or as an extra-curricular activity related to academics.

 - Funding will be based on financial need/hardship, preferably using free or reduced lunch or Medicaid as a guideline.
 Applicants will be required to submit a statement of need that indicates how opportunity would not be possible without this support.